Geography of Kazakhstan

-Kazakhstan is located in Central Asia (with 14% of the country in Eastern Europe).
-With an area of about 2724900 km2 Kazakhstan is more than twice the combined size of the other four Central Asian states and 60% larger than Alaska.
+Kazakhstan is located in Central Asia, with a small portion in Eastern Europe.
+With an area of about 2724900 km2 Kazakhstan is the ninth largest country in the world, more than twice the combined size of the other four Central Asian states and 60% larger than Alaska.
 The country borders Turkmenistan, Uzbekistan, and Kyrgyzstan to the south; Russia to the north; Russia and the Caspian Sea to the west; and China's Xinjiang Uygur Autonomous Region to the east.